Lachezar Baltanov: 2014-15

-In the summer of 2014 Lachezar Baltanov returned to Levski Sofia.
+In the summer of 2014 Baltanov returned to Levski Sofia.
 Shortly after that his contract was terminated on mutual agreement and he immediately signed as a free agent with Botev Plovdiv.

 Baltanov scored a tremendous goal at the debut for his new team in the spectacular draw between Botev Plovdiv and Litex Lovech.
 He scored the second goal of the game and the final result was 3-3.
 Baltanov quickly become a key player and scored his second goal for the club in A Grupa against Slavia Sofia.
-Botev Plovdiv won this game with 2–0.
+Botev Plovdiv won this game 2–0.
 He scored a header again in the next round of A Grupa when Botev Plovdiv achieved its first away victory for the season against Haskovo.
 Baltanov was included in the starting lineup for the subsequent games against Ludogorets Razgrad and Marek Dupnitza but he missed the first round of the Bulgarian Cup against Lokomotiv Mezdra due to minor injury.
-He recovered quickly and was again in the starting lineup for the derby game with Lokomotiv Plovdiv which was won by Botev Plovdiv with 2–0.
+He recovered quickly and was again in the starting lineup for the derby game with Lokomotiv Plovdiv which was won by Botev Plovdiv 2–0.

-On 15 November Botev Plovdiv played a friendly game with Panthrakikos F.C. and Baltanov scored a header in a 2–0 win over the Greek football team.
+On 15 November Botev Plovdiv played a friendly game with Panthrakikos and Baltanov scored a header in a 2–0 win over the Greek football team.

 On 3 December Baltanov once again proved his excellent heading skills when he made an assist for Ivan Tsvetkov in the derby match against Lokomotiv Plovdiv but Botev Plovdiv was dramatically defeated with two goals in the last 6 minutes of the game.
 Four days later, on 7 December 2014, Baltanov made an assist for the first goal and scored the second goal for the 2–0 win over PFC Haskovo.

-On 10 March Lachezar Baltanov scored the opening goal for the 0–2 away win over the local rivals Lokomotiv Plovdiv.
+On 10 March Baltanov scored the opening goal for the 0–2 away win over the local rivals Lokomotiv Plovdiv.
 Five days later, on 15 March, Baltanov scored again with a right footed shot for the 2–0 victory over CSKA Sofia.

-On 16 May, Lachezar Baltanov performed extremely well and scored the second goal for Botev Plovdiv during the 3–2 victory over CSKA Sofia.
+On 16 May, Baltanov performed extremely well and scored the second goal for Botev Plovdiv during the 3–2 victory over CSKA Sofia.
 He also received a yellow card, his 9th for the season, which ruled him out for the last two games in A Grupa.

-Lachezar Baltanov scored a total of 7 goals in 25 A Grupa games in the 2014–15 season.
-He also participated in 2 games for the Bulgarian Cup.
+Baltanov scored a total of 7 goals in 25 A Grupa games in the 2014–15 season.
+He also participated in 2 games in the Bulgarian Cup.
 The statistics show that this was the best season in his career so far.
 He was elected for the best player of the season by the fans of Botev Plovdiv.